Pharos Fund FAQs

 - From the main page of the grantee portal, click the link on the left side of the page called “Organizations,” then click edit.

-- To edit contact information, click the link titled “People” then edit.
+- To edit contact information, click the link titled “people,” then click “edit.”

 Can faith-based organizations apply?